Crime

 A MAN from Pembroke Dock is standing trial at Swansea Crown Court accused of a series of historic sexual offences alleged to have taken place over a 24-year period.

-Anthony Kenniford, of Britannia Drive, Pembroke Dock, denies a number of allegations including indecent assault, indecency with a child, rape, attempted rape, and sexual activity with a child.
+Anthony Kenniford, of Britannia Drive, denies 13 counts including indecent assault, indecency with a child, rape, attempted rape, and sexual activity with a child.

-In that interview, the complainant alleged that Kenniford would collect him from the Red Roses pub on High Street, Pembroke Dock, and take him to the Fire House on Co-operation Terrace, where he said he was offered small amounts of money to remove his clothes and spend time with the defendant.
+In that interview, the complainant alleged he was taken from the area of the Red Roses pub in Pembroke Dock to the Fire House on Co-operation Terrace, where he said he was offered small amounts of money to remove his clothes and spend time with the defendant.

-The trial is expected to last for two weeks and continues at Swansea Crown Court.
+The trial is expected to last two weeks and continues at Swansea Crown Court.

 The complainants cannot be identified for legal reasons.